The Best Horse Racing Betting Sites

 Yes.
 You can only claim and use free bets if you’re signed up to the relevant bookmaker.
 You will also usually be required to make a minimum deposit or bet with that bookie in order to receive the free bet.

-Can I have more than one account to earn free bets?
+Can I have multiple bookmaker accounts to get more free bets?

 You can have accounts at different bookies offering separate free bets, but you are only allowed to receive one free bet offer per bookie.
 If you try to open multiple accounts with the same betting site in order to claim the same free bet offer several times, your account will likely be shut down.